Dioris-cpu/Secrets/README.md

 * This app allows users to login and write there deepest darkest secrets or there silliest ones.

-*   TECH STACK
+*   TECH STACK:
 -   Javascript
 -   Passport.js
--   MongoBD
+-   MongoDB
 -   OAuth
 -   EJS
 -   CSS